How To Add Charts And Graphs To WordPress

 Upload CSV File From The Web

-After importing your data, make sure that all of your information is correct (if not, click on the ‘Back’ button and reupload a new data file containing the right data), and then click ‘Next‘ …
+After importing the data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a new data file with the correct data), and click ‘Next‘ …

-Depending on the chart or graph type you have selected, the plugin displays a range of customization options …
+Depending on the chart or graph type you have selected, the plugin will display a range of customization settings …

-The plugin gives you full control of your information, and updates your display in real time …
+The WordPress Visualizer plugin gives you total control over your information, and updates your display in real time …

 - General Settings – Configure chart title settings, font styles, tooltip, and legend.